castroom/castroom/discovery/master/README.md

 ## Deploying
 ### First-time Deployment

-> Make sure that all the missing values are provided in `deployment.yaml`
+> Make sure that all the missing values are provided in `deployment.yaml` and in `config.js`

 1) Create the cluster
 ```